ctrlsa/seal-app/README.md

 `production only`

 Make sure that port 80 is available.\
-Run this command to issue a new Let's Encrypt SSL certificate for your domain name via Certbot:\ (NO need to follow official instructions from [Certbot website](https://certbot.eff.org/))
+Run this command to issue a new SSL certificate for your domain name via Certbot:\
+(NO need to follow official instructions from [Certbot website](https://certbot.eff.org/))

 ```bash
 sudo certbot certonly --standalone -d botapi.example.com